How to Keep an RV Cool in Summer

 Use built-in RV awnings to create shade over the side of your RV.
 The awning doesn’t just provide shade for campers sitting outside, it also shades the side of the RV and prevents the sun from heating up the RV.

-Add an a Shade Cloth to your Awning
+Add a Shade Cloth to your Awning

-To make you RV awning even more effective at blocking the sun, add a shade cloth to your awning.
+To make your RV awning even more effective at blocking the sun, add a shade cloth to your awning.
 Awning shades, like this one from LATCH.IT, attach to the awning roller to extend the awning all the way to the ground.

 Using an awning shade will significantly extend the time each day when your RV is shaded from the sun.